Champions League last-16 draw pots: Who could Liverpool, Real Madrid & top teams face in knockouts? | Goal.com

 With the Champions League group stage concluded, Europe’s biggest clubs are eagerly anticipating the draw for the first knockout round.

-The last-16 draw is due to be made on Monday, December 16 from UEFA headquarters in Nyon, Switzerland.
+The last-16 draw is due to be made on Monday, December 16 from UEFA headquarters in Nyon, Switzerland at 11am GMT / 6am ET.

-Likely contenders Liverpool, Real Madrid, Barcelona, Bayern Munich, Manchester City, Juventus and Paris Saint-Germain all made it through the group stage, with Ajax and Inter the biggest clubs to miss out.
+Likely contenders Liverpool, Real Madrid, Barcelona, Bayern, Manchester City, Juventus and Paris Saint-Germain all made it through the group stage, with Ajax and Inter the biggest clubs to miss out.

 For the first time in the Champions League era, only the traditional ‘big-five’ leagues – the Premier League, Bundesliga, Serie A, Ligue 1 and La Liga – are represented in the last 16.